feelthedimez/feelthedimez.github.io/_posts/2022-10-16-Who-knew-I-would-be-in-QA.md

 Well, this was unexpected.
 For the past 5 months, I have been in QA and Automation.
 As a profession, not that titles matter, but I have been a QA Enablement Software Engineer and an Automator—that's a mouthful.
 I will unpack what that means and what my sole responsibility is in a company.

-I joined the company I am at now, just before we started working, and was given the choice to choose a mentor and join their domain.
+When I joined the company I am at now, just before we started working, I was given the choice to choose a mentor and join their domain.
 I chose QA and automation (without knowing why because I chickened out of UI Dev).
 I then started training on how to automate using Java and Selenium.
 I did 3 types of testing and automation; API testing (backend), mobile app and web testing with Selenium and Appium.

 ## What is Quality Assurance Enablement?